cohere-ai/quick-start-connectors/msteams/README.md

 This package is a utility for connecting Cohere to Microsoft Teams.

-It uses Microsoft Graph API run the search query and return matching Teams chat messages.
+It uses Microsoft Graph API to run the search query and return matching Teams chat messages.

 ## Limitations